Business Apps

 Quick Answer

-For client-serving teams in July 2025, the best knowledge base apps beyond Notion include Guru, Tettra, Confluence, Document360, and Slite.
-These tools offer role-based permissions, client-facing portals, and AI-assisted search — features Notion lacks natively.
+For client-serving teams, the best knowledge base apps beyond Notion include Guru, Tettra, Confluence, Document360, and Slite.
+These tools offer role-based permissions, client-facing portals, and AI-assisted search, features Notion lacks natively.
 Guru reports that teams reduce repeated questions by up to 40% after structured knowledge deployment.

 Why Does Notion Fall Short for Client-Serving Teams?